kamalmalikofficial/UASsoftwarework/README.md

 Day 5 : [10:00am]  working on diffrent color shape countation
         [01:00pm]  success to count the triangles.
         [11:40pm]  completed the code work for the task.
+Day 6 :[10:35] completed the ppt work for the task